thanos-io/thanos/docs/components/query.md

                                  servers (repeatable).
 The scheme may be
                                  prefixed with 'dns+' or 'dnssrv+' to detect store API servers through respective DNS
                                  lookups.
+      --rule=<rule> ...
+Addresses of statically configured rules API servers (repeatable).
+The scheme may be
+                                 prefixed with 'dns+' or 'dnssrv+' to detect rule API servers through respective DNS
+                                 lookups.
       --store.sd-files=<path> ...
                                  Path to files that contain addresses of store